Skip to main content

 About

-Dr. Papanna received his medical degree in 2000 from Kasturba Medical College in India.
-He then received his master’s in public health from UTHealth Houston School of Public Health.
+Papanna received his medical degree in 2000 from Kasturba Medical College in India.
 He completed his residency at Rochester General Hospital in 2008 with a research focus on the diagnosis of preeclampsia.
-In 2010, he completed a fetal intervention fellowship at Baylor College of Medicine in Houston, followed by a maternal-fetal medicine fellowship at Yale University focusing on fetal membrane biology for the prevention of preterm, premature rupture of the membranes after fetal surgery in 2013.
+He received his master’s in public health in 2009 from The University of Texas Health Science Center at Houston.
+In 2010, he completed a fetal intervention fellowship at Baylor College of Medicine, followed by a maternal-fetal medicine fellowship at Yale School of Medicine in 2013 that focused on fetal membrane biology for the prevention of preterm, premature rupture of the membranes after fetal surgery.

-Dr. Papanna is involved in multiple research studies, including NIH-funded research investigating a cryopreserved human umbilical cord patch as a regenerative matrix for in-utero spina bifida repair.
+He is recognized for his research and presentations about improving outcomes following fetal intervention and investigating methods for preventing preterm delivery and is involved in multiple research studies.
+This includes NIH-funded research investigating a cryopreserved human umbilical cord patch as a regenerative matrix for in utero spina bifida repair.
 He has multiple NIH-funded collaborative studies to improve understanding of the health and disease in fetal conditions.

 Education